QiweiGe/eCAMI/README.md

 * The output of `EZ_analysis.py` is `hmm_refe_combine`.
 * The output of `hmmscan_combine.py` is `hmm_analysis_combinded/seq_summary`.
 * The output of `counter.py` is `cazy_family_EC.csv` and `cazysubfamily_EC.csv`.

-### Start Point
-Please analyze `cazy_family_EC.csv` and `cazysubfamily_EC.csv` first.
-If the family hmm is correct, then keep the family hmm.
-Otherwise, please discuss it with Dr.Yin.

 ## eCAMI: Simultaneous Classification and Motif Identification for enzyme/CAZyme annotation<br>
 ### Running Environment<br>